A convergence framework for Airy$_\beta$ line ensemble via pole evolution: Introduction

-Then one can use Ito's formula to write out an SDE satisfied by $m_t$; by taking an appropriate scaling limit from there, one gets the SDE \eqref{e:defYt}.
-More details on this derivation can be found in \Cref{s:process}.
+Then one can use It{\^o}'s formula to write out an SDE satisfied by $m_t$; by taking an appropriate scaling limit from there, one gets the SDE \eqref{e:defYt}.
+More details on this derivation can be found in \Cref{s:process}. \end{remark}

-Our main result states that these two assumptions are sufficient to determine ALE$_\beta$ uniquely. \begin{thm} For any $\{Y_t\}_{t\in\bR}$ satisfying \Cref{a:Infinite} and \Cref{a:SDE}, its poles give a line ensemble, which has the same law as ALE$_\beta$. \end{thm} Several remarks are in line.
+Our main result states that these two assumptions are sufficient to determine ALE$_\beta$ uniquely. \begin{thm} For any $\{Y_t\}_{t\in\bR}$ satisfying \Cref{a:Infinite} and \Cref{a:SDE}, its poles give a line ensemble, which has the same law as ALE$_\beta$. \end{thm} Several discussions are in line.

 \textit{(i) Essentiality of \Cref{a:Infinite} (in characterizing ALE$_\beta$).} Both \eqref{i:it1} and \eqref{i:it2} in \Cref{defn:nvali} are necessary: without \eqref{i:it1}, the line ensemble may be ALE$_\beta$ plus some additional lines (see \cite{PWC,dimitrov2024airy} for an example in the $\beta=2$ setting); while \eqref{i:it2} rules out the possibility that the line ensemble is ALE$_\beta$ shifted by a (deterministic or random) constant.
 As already mentioned in \Cref{rem:1}, we’ve aimed to make \Cref{a:Infinite} as minimal as possible to ensure broad applicability of our convergence framework.
 As will be seen in \Cref{s:process}, Assumption 1.4 is straightforward to verify in these examples.